 The European Commission’s Horizon 2020 programme provides grants for R&D in specific areas.
 It is the biggest EU Research and Innovation programme with nearly €80 billion of funding available over 7 years (2014 to 2020).
 Approximately €200 million per annum is allocated for the Space Work Programme.

 Overview: Horizon 2020 is a collaborative programme so most activities require 3 independent legal entities from 3 member states, typically with Research and Innovation funding.

-Open calls: there are a numerous calls open at present closing either in 2016 or 2017, including the relevant information about the space opportunities and deadlines.
+Open calls: there are numerous calls open at present closing either in 2017 or 2018, including the relevant information about the space opportunities and deadlines.

 Contacts: Within each member state, there is a network of National Contact Points (NCP) who can provide advice and individual assistance.
 Maria Adams from the UK Space Agency works closely with Catherine Holt from Innovate UK as the NCP.